 - Bottom flush bolts that do not project ½” into the floor strike.

 - Signage attached to doors that exceeds 5% of the door surface and/or is attached with nails or screws.
 All signage should be attached using adhesives.
-Learn what and how you can attach things to a fire door by visiting our blog on classroom doors decorating.
+Learn what and how you can attach things to a fire door.

 - Unused fastener holes not filled by proper methods.
 Unused fastener holes need to be filled with steel screws or a special fire door caulk designed and approved specifically for use on fire doors.